Robert Carradine: Film

-Robert was instrumental in securing his brothers David and Keith to perform with him in one of the most unusual casting arrangements in movie history.
-Together the Carradines played the Younger brothers in The Long Riders (1980) along with three other sets of acting brothers: Stacy and James Keach, Dennis and Randy Quaid, and Christopher and Nicholas Guest.
+Carradine played a key role in assembling one of the most unusual casting ensembles in film history when he and his two brothers David and Keith portrayed the Younger brothers in The Long Riders (1980), alongside three other sets of acting brothers: Stacy and James Keach, Dennis and Randy Quaid, and Christopher and Nicholas Guest.

-Also in 1980, Carradine co-starred with Mark Hamill and Lee Marvin in Samuel Fuller's The Big Red One recounting Fuller's World War II experience.
-His character, who was based on Fuller himself, narrated the film.
+Also in 1980, he co-starred with Mark Hamill and Lee Marvin in Samuel Fuller's The Big Red One, a World War II drama based on Fuller's own experiences.
+Carradine's character, modeled on Fuller, narrates the film.

-In 1983, he and Cherie Currie starred in the science fiction movie Wavelength in which he played a washed up rock star who helps extraterrestrials escape from a military base.
-For the film he performed his own compositions including one named after his daughter, Ever.
-Also in 1983, he starred in the music video for The Motels hit song "Suddenly Last Summer" as lead singer Martha Davis' love interest.
+In 1983, he starred opposite Cherie Currie of the Runaways in the science fiction film Wavelength, playing a washed‑up rock musician who helps extraterrestrials escape from a military base.
+He performed several of his own compositions for the film, including one named after his daughter Ever.
+That same year, he appeared as the love interest in the Motels' music video for the song "Suddenly Last Summer."

-Carradine's biggest film success to date came in 1984 when he starred in Revenge of the Nerds as the lead nerd Lewis Skolnick.
-To prepare for the comedy, Carradine spent time at The University of Arizona, where the movie was filmed, participating in rush week.
-"No fraternity picked him, convincing Carradine that he was indeed right for the part of the nerd that nobody wanted to claim as their own."
-Carradine reprised the role of Skolnick in three sequels, taking over as executive producer in the latter two.
-In 2018, Carradine joined Andrew Cassese and Don Gibb in an interview at the Niagara Falls Comic Con.
-In 2001, he played Donald Keeble in Max Keeble's Big Move.
-In 2000, he co-starred with Caroline Rhea in Mom's Got a Date with a Vampire.
-He reprised his role as Sam McGuire in The Lizzie McGuire Movie in 2003.
+In 1984, he starred as Lewis Skolnick in Revenge of the Nerds, becoming one of his most successful roles.
+To prepare for the role, he spent time at the University of Arizona during rush week; no fraternity selected him, reinforcing his sense that he was right for the part.
+He reprised the role in three sequels, serving as executive producer on the latter two.

+In 2000, Carradine co-starred with Caroline Rhea in Disney Channel Original Movie Mom's Got a Date with a Vampire.
+In 2001, while appearing in Lizzie McGuire, he portrayed Max's father Donald Keeble in Max Keeble's Big Move.
+In 2003, he reprised his role as Sam McGuire in Disney's teen comedy film The Lizzie McGuire Movie.